pythonindia/inpycon-blog/content/blog/2020-call-for-proposals-announcement.md

 Title: Calling all Pythonistas in the world, Call for Proposals for PyCon India 2020 is now open!
 Date: 2020-05-09 10:00
-Author: Vipul Gupta
+Author: Vipul Gupta (@vipulgupta2048)
 Category: 2020
+Slug: 2020-call-for-proposals-announcement

 That time is upon us again, folks.
 PyCon India is back, it's online and the [call for proposals](https://in.pycon.org/cfp/2020/proposals/) has officially opened!
-2020 just became a lot better.
+2020 is just about to become better!

 <!-- PELICAN_END_SUMMARY -->
 <div class="text-center">